nabeel030/newsaggregator/README.md

 # QuickNews

 A news aggregator application that fetches and displays news articles from various sources, including NewsAPI, The Guardian, and The New York Times.
 The project consists of a Laravel backend and a React frontend, both of which are set up and managed using Docker for easy deployment and development.
+The data is fetched using laravel schedule command and it feeds data in local database.
+So all operations in the frontend are done on the local data.

 ## Table of Contents
 - [Tech Stack](#tech-stack)